Blackrock Greater Europe Investment Trust plc (LON:BRGE) has announced its latest portfolio update.

 1 Based on an interim dividend of 1.75p per share and a final dividend of 4.55p per share for the year ended 31 August 2021.

 2 Excluding 15,628,527 shares held in treasury.

 3 Calculated as a percentage of average net assets and using expenses, excluding interest costs, after relief for taxation, for the year ended 31 August 2021.

 |Net Current Assets||0.1|

 Commenting on the markets, Stefan Gries, representing the Investment Manager noted:

-At the end of the period, the Company had a higher allocation than the reference index towards technology, industrials, consumer discretionary, health care and neutral energy.
-The Company had an underweight allocation to financials, utilities, consumer staples, telecoms, real estate and basic materials.
+At the end of the period the Company had a higher allocation than the reference index towards technology, industrials, consumer discretionary and health care.
+The Company had an underweight allocation to financials, energy, utilities, consumer staples, telecoms, real estate and basic materials.